pdelong42/mandelbrox/README.md

 Sample usage:

-   ./mandelbrox > foo.pgm
+   ./mandelbrox > foo.ppm

 And then...

-   geeqie foo.pgm
+   geeqie foo.ppm

 (...or equivalent image viewer that understands PNM formats.)